Last updated on November 3, 2016

 • The deal is triggered.

 • The buyer does not win the impressionA single display of an ad on a web page, mobile app, or other delivery medium.
+For deals, impression is a metric to relay the total number of ads that have served.
 See also billable impression, forecasted impressions. via the deal.

 • The buyer decides to bid on that same impression in the open auction.